cysouw/diathesis/text/c03_summaryDia.md

 ### *Modalpassiv* (*sein+zu‑Infinitiv*) {#sec:summary-modalpassiv}

 The ~~Modalpassiv~~ (full discussion in [@sec:zuinfinitiv-sein-passive]) is constructed using the light verb *sein* with *zu* and an infinitive.
 When applied to transitive verbs like *führen* 'to lead' [@next a] or *lösen* 'to solve' [@next b] this diathesis promotes the accusative to nominative subject.
 The erstwhile nominative subject can be retained as a prepositional phrase.
 This diathesis has two different interpretations.
 It can indicate either an deontic modality ('must') as in [@next a] or an ability ('can') as in [@next b].
 Note that the subject retention with the preposition *für* is only possible in the ability-interpretation.
-The closely related *Unpersönliches Modalpassiv* is used with intransitives and only allows for the deontic interpretation (see [@sec:summary-unpersonlicher-modalpassiv]).
+The closely related *unpersönlicher Modalpassiv* is used with intransitives and only allows for the deontic interpretation (see [@sec:summary-unpersonlicher-modalpassiv]).

 ::: ex
 a.
 Der Besitzer führt den Hund an der Leine. \